He tried to save a rare parrot. It cost him his life.

 “They’re people safeguarding nature, they’re also out there constantly observing.
 That’s uncomfortable for the armed groups.”

 Statistics on their killings vary.
-London-based Global Witness called Colombia the world’s deadliest country for environmentalists in 2019 with 64 killings.
-2020 appears to have been at least as deadly, the group said.
+London-based Global Witness called Colombia the world’s deadliest country for environmentalists in 2019 with 64 killings, while 2020 appears to have been at least as deadly, the group said.

 Such violence is a decades-old scourge.
 But as activists increasingly come into conflict with legal and illegal interests in rural areas — and as security forces take a step back during the coronavirus pandemic — observers see a deadly surge.